 The NMT model was developed by Dr. Bruce Perry, a world-renowned authority on children in crisis and the founder of The ChildTrauma Academy.
-In July of 2012, The ChildTrauma Academy granted its Flagship Program designation to Mount Saint Vincent, making it only the fourth treatment facility in the world to earn the distinction.
-Because we are firm believers in the effectiveness of NMT, our Creative Arts Therapy team developed “Doodles, Dances & Ditties: A Trauma-Informed Somatosensory Handbook.”
-The book is a compilation of more than somatosensory 140 activities and exercise suitable for children.
-It is available for purchase on Amazon.
+In July of 2012, The ChildTrauma Academy granted its Flagship Site designation to Mount Saint Vincent, making it only the seventh treatment facility in the world to earn the distinction.

 1. Our goal is regulation rather than compliance.
 Removing expectations of compliance is not the same as removing structure.
 Structure still serves as a regulatory intervention for the children.
 Staff are experts at determining a child’s level of regulation (i.e., their present place on the arousal continuum).

 2. We provide developmentally appropriate care.
 It is important to have a clear understanding of the developmental level of each of our children.
 Mount Saint Vincent meets the children where they are physically, emotionally, socially, and cognitively.